tyj144/CBCGN-announcements/README.md

 # cbcgn-announcements
-A quick way to show posts from a Google Group using feedparser and Django.
+A quick way to show posts from a Google Group on a webpage using feedparser and Django.